 \textbf{Secondly}, to remedy the gap of lack of datasets we build a benchmark of multi-label graph-structured datasets with varying structural properties and label-induced similarities.
 In particular, we curate $3$ biological graph datasets using publicly available data.
 Besides, we develop a synthetic multi-label graph generator with tunable properties.
 The possibility to tune certain characteristics allows us to compare various learning methods rigorously.

-\textbf{Thirdly}, inspired by the effective structure exploitation strategy of label propagation techniques we develop a simple yet novel approach that dynamically merges the feature and label representations of the nodes and fully utilizes the label correlation information of neighboring nodes.
-We show that our approach can not only perform well on graphs exhibiting different levels of label similarity but can also effectively exploit the label correlation information to mitigate the effects of bad feature quality.

-\textbf{Finally}, we perform a large-scale experimental study evaluating $10$ methods over $9$ datasets.
-We observe that simple baselines like \deepwalk sometimes outperform more sophisticated GNNs under some dataset properties.
-Besides, we show the superior performance of our developed approach on a number of real-world and synthetic graph datasets.
+\textbf{Finally}, we perform a large-scale experimental study evaluating $8$ methods from various categories for the node classification task over $9$ datasets.
+We observe that simple baselines like \deepwalk outperform more sophisticated GNNs for several datasets.
+We present a comprehensive analysis of the performance of different methods based on their own and the dataset's characteristics.